Generally speaking, there are three essential pages every website should have and nurture.

 Schema is a type of microdata that makes it easier for search engines to interpret data.

-There is however one type of schema that fits the About us page and that is the organization schema.
+However, one type of schema that fits the About us page is the organization schema.

 After putting this guide in use, you definitely shouldn’t be in any danger of thin content on your About us page.